Start Dropshipping: Things to Know Before You Do

 The Amazon Fear

 Another huge fear that we’ve got to talk about is this, “Customers will just buy from Amazon instead.”
-This is one of the biggest fears new dropshippers have when they’re thinking about getting started.
+This is one of the biggest fears when people start dropshipping.
 Yes, Amazon has one to two-day Prime shipping available.
 However, that does not mean that you can’t run a successful business, because the majority of our purchases are impulse buys.
 Your customers aren’t looking for those products yet, and therefore they’re not going to Amazon to look for them.
 When customers see something unique they’re willing to wait for that unique product whereas they’re a lot less likely to wait for say paper towels.
 Customers go to Amazon when they already know what they’re looking for, but your goal is to grab the attention of those customers before they know what they want and show them what they want.
 Hint: It’s your products.

 Even if some customers do go to Amazon, that’s okay.
 Multi-million dollar businesses are built on the back of a 2 percent conversion rate, meaning 98 percent of people who visit these successful businesses bounce.
 That’s okay, that is still enough for you to grow your business.
-So don’t worry too much about the competition and focus on maximizing the good numbers of your business.
+So don’t worry too much about dropshipping vs Amazon and focus on maximizing the good numbers of your business.

 You Don’t Need to Be a Facebook Ads Expert